Tangkak District

-The Tangkak District is a district in western Johor, Malaysia, bordering Malacca to the west.
-The district also shares a 2 kilometre border with Negeri Sembilan to the northwest.
-The district capital and largest city is Tangkak Town.
+The Tangkak District is a district in western Johor, Malaysia, bordering Muar District to the south, Segamat District to the northeast, and Jasin District, Malacca to the west.
+The district also shares an 11 kilometre border with Tampin District, Negeri Sembilan to the northwest.
+The district capital and largest settlement is the town of Tangkak.
+Other towns include Sagil, Sungai Mati and Tanjung Agas.

 Geography

-The district covers Tangkak town, Tanjung Agas, Kesang, Sungai Mati, Serom, Sagil and Bukit Gambir..